MicrosoftDocs/query-docs/query-languages/m/sql-databases.md

 * `UnsafeTypeConversions`: A logical (true/false) that, if true, attempts to fold type conversions which could fail and cause the entire query to fail.
 Not recommended for general use.
 * `ContextInfo`: A binary value that is used to set the CONTEXT_INFO before running each command.
 * `OmitSRID`: A logical (true/false) that, if true, omits the SRID when producing Well-Known Text from geometry and geography types.
+* `EnableCrossDatabaseFolding`: A logical (true/false) value that, if true, allows query folding across databases on the same server.
+The default value is false.

 The record parameter is specified as [option1 = value1, option2 = value2...] for example.